 Follow me on:

-Current projects focus on the role of individual and organised citizens in transformations towards sustainability ("Citizens for Biodiversity"), the importance of relational thinking for Nature Based Sollutions (introducing the concept of "Nature Based Thinking"), "in-between-spaces" as boundary object for nature experiences for young people and underpriviliged groups ("VIVA-PLAN" and "Planning with Youth") and the effects of digitalisation on nature experiences ("Digital conservation").
-Arjen explicitly aims for social impact through transdisciplinary research, policy evaluations, advice, workshops and presentations for e.g. EU, European cities, NGOs, PBL, SBB, Ministry of Economic Affairs and other actors from policy and society.
+Current projects focus on the role of citizens in transformations towards sustainability ("Citizens for Biodiversity"), the importance of relational thinking for Nature Based Solutions (introducing the concept of "Nature Based Thinking"), "in-between-spaces" as boundary object for nature experiences for young people and underprivileged groups ("VIVA-PLAN" and "Planning with Youth"), The legitimacy on nature conservation practices (“Natuurbeleid Betwist”) and the effects of digitalisation on nature experiences ("Digital Conservation").
+Arjen explicitly aims for social impact through collaborations with stakeholders in transdisciplinary research, policy evaluations, advice, workshops and presentations for e.g. EU, European cities, Natuurmonumenten, IVN and other NGOs, Ministry of Agriculture, Nature Conservation and Food security and local citizens and communities.

-Arjen teaches "People in forest and nature conservation", on people's moral, relational and active engagements with nature (FNP-24806).
+Arjen teaches "People in forest and nature conservation", on people's moral, relational and active engagements with nature (FNP-24806) within the Bachelor and Master Forest and Nature Conservation (BBN & MFN).
 In his home-town Utrecht, he has initiated several green initiatives to reconnect children and nature.
 Arjen is a member of the jury for Trouw Duurzame-100.